Business

 Where can Business lead?

-Students completing A Level Business go on to study a range of subjects at university (currently over 80% of students that study Business, Economics or Accounting at King Edward VI School, Lichfield go on to follow a business related course at university) or go directly into employment.
+Students completing A Level Business go on to study a range of subjects at university (currently over 80% of students that study Business, Economics or Accounting at King Edward VI go on to follow a business related course at university) or go directly into employment.
 Business A Level can lead directly on to a Business degree course and in addition it is common for entry onto university subjects such as Accountancy, Law, Management, Economics and International Finance.
 Alternatively, A Level Business will give students a good grounding and the relevant skills essential for the successful transition into the world of work.

 Staff